-With National Burger Day (August 26) fast-approaching, there’s no better time to get our burger fix.
-Although, to be fair, any time is burger time.
+There’s no better time to get our burger fix in Glasgow.
 Here to provide you with plenty of food porn, check out our guide to some of the most drool-worthy and delicious burgers in Glasgow that you’ll want to get your chops around.
 We challenge you to make it through this post without dribbling over these banging burgers – but if you do succeed, you’re no friend of ours I’m afraid…

 Boasting three branches in Glasgow, it means we’re never too far away from a top notch burger.
 Bread Meats Bread serves up an array of burgers varying from classic to speciality and fried chicken to plant-based so everyone can tuck into a burger that’s a bit of them.
 This restaurant’s menu features a timeless classic that is the Royale with cheese as well as extraordinary favourites such as the Chad Hogan burger guaranteed to bring on the meat sweats- a double cheeseburger with smoky BBQ pulled beef; tangy BBQ pulled pork; crispy fried onions; gochujang mayo; and pickles on the side.
 However, the showstopper on Bread Meats Bread’s menu is the Luther burger that swaps the usual burger bun for a caramelized glazed ring doughnut which is toasted and filled with a cheeseburger then topped with candied bacon, gochujang mayo and crispy onions.
 Phwoar!